-In B2B Marketing, it’s Usually Better to Act than Wait
+In B2B Marketing, it’s Better to Act than Wait

-The more often you postpone a decision, the easier it becomes to postpone the next decision, and the next decision.
-Over time, non-action becomes an insidious habit.
+The more often you fail to act, the easier it becomes to postpone future decisions.
+Over time, non-action becomes the habit.
 So why don’t people take action, even when it is in their best interest to do so?
-Here are a few common reasons:
+Here are six reasons:

 - Fear of making a bad decision.
 This is a common reason for inaction.
 No one wants to make a poor decision but this fear can be mitigated by testing your campaigns with smaller budgets before making larger spending commitments.
 Plus, every new initiative teaches you something so you either get great results or great feedback—a win either way.
 As Robert Kiyosaki put it: “It’s not who was right or who was wrong when a mistake was made.
 It’s about who learned from it.”

 - Lack of expertise.
-The marketing world changes rapidly and even those of us who do this for a living can’t keep up with every new technique.
+The marketing world changes rapidly and even those of us who do this for a living can’t fully stay on top of every new technique.
 Moreover, if you lack the internal resources, it doesn’t hurt to hire experts, who will usually save you more than they cost.
-For more on this subject, view the blog post titled B2B Marketing Options – When to DIY and When to Outsource.

 - Lack of data.
 Marketers often wait until they have all the data they deem necessary to launch into a new market or with a new media.
-The problem is that more data doesn’t always mean greater results.
+However, in reality, more data doesn’t always mean greater results.
 I’ve seen companies who study something to death strike out and those with relatively small amounts of data hit home runs.

 - Lack of time.
 The late (and great) Peter Drucker made the observation “Any business enterprise has two—and only two—basic functions:marketing and innovation.
 All the rest are costs.”
-It is essential that you not ignore Mr. Drucker’s advice by neglecting one of the two essential functions of business.
+It is essential that you heed Mr. Drucker’s advice and heavily focus on one of the two essential functions of business.

-I know a lot of marketers, and the only ones I would recommend to my clients or as members of our own team are those that are prone to take action.
-Not that they get everything right, but at least they participate in the game while their less-aggressive colleagues are sitting on the sideline.
+My favorite marketers – and sales professionals for that matter – have always been the ones who prefer action to endless study.
+Not that they get everything right, but at least they participate in the game while their less-aggressive counterparts are sitting on the sideline.
 Which type of marketer would you rather have on your side?